mustafa-ahmed1118/ring-of-power/README.md

 4. **Lighting**:

    - Two `THREE.PointLight` objects are used to illuminate the scene, casting shadows on the torus and moon.
-   - An additional `THREE.AmbientLight` is added to provide soft ambient lighting.

 5. **Starfield**: